immutables/immutables.github.io/getstarted.md

 layout: page
 ---

-{% capture v %}1.0.1{% endcapture %}
+{% capture v %}2.0{% endcapture %}
 {% capture g %}18.0{% endcapture %}
 {% capture depUri %}http://search.maven.org/#artifactdetails|org.immutables{% endcapture %}

 ## Prerequisites

 Java 7 or higher is required to run _Immutables_ annotation processor.
-Guava v{{g}} or higher is required and included as a transitive dependencies.
-Be aware of possible version conficts!
+Guava v12 or higher is required.

 Add required dependencies for basic immutable object generation:

 - [org.immutables:value-standalone:{{v}}]({{ depUri }}|value-standalone|{{ v }}|jar)
   + Compile-only annotation processing tool.
 All in one artifact: annotations, processor with repackaged embedded depencies.
 Declare it in "provided" scope to prevent propagation of this artifact to runtime.

-In _addition_ to the standalone artifact, annotation API jar with transitive Guava dependency could be added if needed.
+In _addition_ to the standalone artifact, annotation API jar (to read javadocs in IDE) with transitive Guava dependency could be added if needed.

 - [org.immutables:value:{{v}}]({{ depUri }}|value|{{ v }}|jar)
   + Compile annotations and Guava v{{g}} as transitive dependency.